 If the 5G ProSe Remote UE does not have a valid 5G Prose Remote User Key (CP-PRUK), the 5G ProSe Remote UE shall include SUCI in the DCR to trigger 5G ProSe Remote UE specific authentication and establish a CP-PRUK.

-If the 5G ProSe Remote UE already has a valid CP-PRUK for Relay Service Code, the 5G ProSe Remote UE shall include associated the CP-PRUK ID in the DCR to indicate that the 5G ProSe Remote UE wants to get relay connectivity using the CP-PRUK.
+If the 5G ProSe Remote UE already has a valid CP-PRUK for Relay Service Code, the 5G ProSe Remote UE shall include the associated CP-PRUK ID in the DCR to indicate that the 5G ProSe Remote UE wants to get relay connectivity using the CP-PRUK.
 The privacy and integrity protection of DCR are described in clause 6.3.5

 3. Upon receiving the DCR message, the 5G ProSe UE-to-Network Relay shall send the Relay Key Request to the AMF of the 5G ProSe UE-to-Network Relay, including SUCI or CP-PRUK ID, RSC and Nonce_1 received in the DCR message.
 The 5G ProSe UE-to-Network Relay shall also include in the message a transaction identifier that identifies the 5G ProSe Remote UE for the subsequent messages over 5G ProSe UE-to-Network Relay's NAS messages.